Chinese sturgeon

-The Chinese sturgeon (Sinosturio sinensis; 中華鱘 (zhōnghuá xún)) is a critically endangered member of the family Acipenseridae in the order Acipenseriformes.
+The Chinese sturgeon (Sinosturio sinensis; 中华鲟 (zhōnghuá xún)) is a critically endangered member of the family Acipenseridae in the order Acipenseriformes.
 Historically, this anadromous fish was found in China, Japan, and the Korean Peninsula, but it has been extirpated from Korea, Japan, and most regions in China due to habitat loss and overfishing.

 It is strictly protected by the Chinese government, named a "national treasure" much like its mammalian counterpart, the giant panda.
 China has several conservation programmes, including reserves specifically aimed at this species and restocking through release of juveniles in the Yangtze River.

 Taxonomy

 Prior to 2025, it was placed in the genus Acipenser.
 However, this placement was long known to be paraphyletic.
 In 2025, it was moved to the revived genus Sinosturio.

 Physical appearance

 Sturgeon are comparatively basal species of fish, whose earliest fossils date back to the Cretaceous period.
 They are best-known members of the bony fish taxon Chondrostei, a group of bony fishes that have cartilaginous skeletons superficially similar to the skeletons seen in the unrelated chondrichthyan fishes.
 In Qing dynasty Chinese cuisine, its meat and cartilaginous skeleton was often cooked and served together, and considered a delicacy.

 Adult Chinese sturgeon can range between 2 and 5 m in total length, and weigh between 200 and 500 kg, ranking them among the largest sturgeon in the world.
 Its head is acuminate, with the mouth under its jaw.